gisquick/gisquick-doc/docs/installation/vagrant.rst

    that, with next installation of server it can be faster because software packages will have not to be downloaded again.

+After succesfull deployment, new directories in source code tree are
+created:

+``dev``
+  development directory
+``dev/cache``
+  directory for caching map tiles
+``dev/publish``
+  directory for QGIS projects publishing

-After succesfull deployment, created virtual machine can be accessed via ``ssh`` vagrant command (must be called also from source code root :file:`gisquick` directory).
+Created virtual machine can be accessed via ``ssh`` vagrant command (must be called also from source code root :file:`gisquick` directory).

 .. code-block:: sh
    :emphasize-lines: 1